leanprover/theorem_proving_in_lean4/inductive_types.md

 The results of these definitions are essentially the same as the ones given earlier in this section.

+BUGBUG: when is the name useful?
+If never, why mention it?
+I'm guessing it is just so you can show the progression to "Structure" syntax?

 A type, like ``Prod``, that has only one constructor is purely
 conjunctive: the constructor simply packs the list of arguments into a single piece of data, essentially a tuple where the type of subsequent arguments can depend on the type of the initial argument.
 We can also think of such a type as a "record" or a "structure".
-In Lean, the keyword ``structure`` can be used to define such an inductive type as well as its projections, at the same time.
+In Lean, the keyword ``structure`` can be used to define such an inductive type as well as its projections, in one simple statement:

 ```lean
 # namespace Hidden